AntoOnline/laravel-8-site-template/README.md

 -	Responsive email templates - Thanks to [leemunroe](https://github.com/leemunroe/responsive-html-email-template).
 -	Cron service - Auto delete stale account verifications.

+**For fellow Docker fans** - This project comes with a Dockerfile that is configured to run Apache with gzip, headers, expiry, and rewrite modules enabled.

 Get all of this in 5 minutes:

 ![](https://anto.online/wp-content/uploads/2021/08/laravel-skeleton-project.gif)